Gerhard "Gary" deBock - Senior Pastor

 Toby Vance - Oversight Elder

 As a college freshman, I despaired of finding meaning and purpose in life.
-However, the Lord strategically placed a young Christian man down the hall that befriended me and pointed me to Christ.
-Since that time, the Lord has been teaching me to forsake my own self effort and pride and to trust Him to the uttermost.
+However, the Lord strategically placed a young christian man down the hall that befriended me and pointed me to Christ.
+Once despairing, I have found great hope in Christ.
+(Ephesians 1:18)

-I met my wife, Marla, at a church in the Detroit area and by our mutual involvement on a mission trip to Brazil.
+I met my wife on a short-term mission trip to Brazil.
 She is the most kind, generous and hospitable person anyone could know.
 I count myself fortunate to be married to this godly, lovely woman.
-We have four children that love Jesus and are seeking His will for their lives.
+We have four children that we love dearly.

 Bill Routley - Oversight Elder